use-ink/ink-playground/README.md

 ## Description

 When we use the Rust analyzer in e.g. Visual Studio code, the `IDE` crate provides most of its functionalities as auto completion and syntax highlighting.
-However, when RA processes the source code of a Rust project it collects most of the required data thorough the `project_model` crate by scanning through the project structure on a hard drive.
+However, when RA processes the source code of a Rust project it collects most of the required data through the `project_model` crate by scanning the project structure on a hard drive.
 It gathers the required data from the hard disk of your computer and transfers it into the `Change` object.
 RA then sends this change object to the `Database` and contains the precise instructions on how to update the RA database with the required project data.

 We visualize his process, in a strongly simplified way, in Fig.1 below: